madhavkolla/html-css-/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under Copyright © www.freakingawesome.com 2016  - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments